kot-org/Kot/readme.md

 6. **Use USB key:**

-**:warning: Kot is alpha software, use it at your own risk.** To use a USB key with **The New Kot**, please note that this method requires a certain level of knowledge about the Linux system, as improper usage can potentially damage your system's data.
+**:warning: Kot is alpha software, use it at your own risk.** To use a USB key with **Kot**, please note that this method requires a certain level of knowledge about the Linux system, as improper usage can potentially damage your system's data.
 To utilize this method, you need to set the `BOOT_DEVICE` variable with the correct USB device name.
 Here's an example of how to do it: `BOOT_DEVICE=<device> PACKAGE=all make build`
 Replace <device> with the actual device name of your USB key, such as /dev/sdc.
 Be aware that using the USB key in this way will format it, erasing any existing data.
 Ensure that you have correctly identified the USB device name, as specifying the wrong device can result in data loss.
-This command will start The New Kot in Qemu using the specified USB key as the boot device.
+This command will start Kot in Qemu using the specified USB key as the boot device.

 7. **Use your PC:**

-**:warning: Kot is alpha software, use it at your own risk.** To use boot **The New Kot** on your PC, please note that this method requires a certain level of knowledge about the BIOS, as improper usage can potentially damage your system's data.
+**:warning: Kot is alpha software, use it at your own risk.** To use boot **Kot** on your PC, please note that this method requires a certain level of knowledge about the BIOS, as improper usage can potentially damage your system's data.
 First of all you have to run the command `INSTALL=true PACKAGE=all make build`, and then you can reboot your PC.
 Then enter into your BIOS and select `EFI/limine/BOOTX64.EFI` as a boot file.